Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 In this repository, two folders where attached named Data and MorphMtb.

+A separate R script called allMtbPathways.R is also present.

 ## Data folder
 This data file constist out of all files that are needed as input to the MORPH-Mtb algorithm, including 6 pre-processed data sets used in the algorithm:
 - ESX.txt